 - Cookie platter: Along with healthy chocolate chip cookies, oatmeal cookies and almond flour thumbprint cookies.

 - Dessert charcuterie: Build a charcuterie platter with a variety of cookies, brownies, fresh fruit, nuts, sweet breads and decadent dark chocolate.
+The perfect way to enjoy your healthy Christmas cookies!

 How to Ship Snickerdoodle Cookies?